skillrepos/cc-se/labs.md

 /goal
 ```

 With no argument, `/goal` reports the condition, elapsed time, turns evaluated, and token spend.
-For the test goal you just set, it most likely already shows **achieved** — a one-line fix is usually done before you finish reading this step.
-(On a goal that's *still* running, the same command shows the evaluator's most recent "not met yet" reason instead — you'll see that live on the open-ended goal in Step 6.)
+Because this goal takes a few minutes, you've actually got time to check on it: if Claude is still working you'll see it **active** (and, if the evaluator has bounced a turn, its latest "not met yet" reason); once the suite passes it flips to **achieved**.
+(Note: while Claude is mid-turn, your typed `/goal` queues until that turn finishes — the status updates land between turns, not during one.)

 ![goal status](./images/ccode330.png?raw=true "goal status")